TPP Slavery and Human Trafficking Statement

 Introduction

-TPP, alongside its general commitment to progress sustainable corporate and community responsibilities and values, is committed to ensuring that modern slavery and human trafficking does not take place in its domestic or international business or in any part of its supply chains.
+Alongside its general commitment to progress sustainable corporate and community responsibilities and values, TPP is committed to ensuring that modern slavery and human trafficking does not take place in its domestic or international business or in any part of its supply chains.
 TPP conducts regular due diligence reviews and is satisfied that slavery and human trafficking is not taking place in its supply chains.
 TPP has a number of established internal policies and controls in place to ensure that staff are aware of the risk associated with modern slavery and human trafficking, and that the company’s ethical standards are maintained at all times.

 TPP takes a zero tolerance approach to slavery and human trafficking and intends to actively respond to changing landscapes and any associated risk with the aim to help eradicate modern slavery.